eliovr/selfassembly/README.md

-A particle self assembly simulator.
+A particle self assembly simulator with diffusion+limited aggregation.
 Visit [here](https://eliovr.github.io/selfassembly/) to try it.

 ## Details
 The project was build using: